CamoCatX/camocatx.github.io/about.md

 * Some Physical Training Certifications: Nutrition, Human Anatomy, Bodybuilding...

-* I take my Personal and Professional Education very seriously and usually try to pass Certification Exams with High Scores.

 * I also like to study different science fields in order to get a better view of what life is.

 <br>